Medical questions & health advice by board certified doctors

-"Do brain tumors cause tinnitus and fatigue?
+"Do brain tumors cause tinnitus and fatigue?"

 I'm a 'worried-parent' type, but I'm actually deeply concerned about my teenage daughter.
 She has been complaining of ringing hin her ears since last year, thogh she says it comes and goes.
 She also displays an unusual fatigue, even foran underslept teenage, and she seems to have memory problems.
 Could tihs be a sign of a brain tumor?:

 There are also many causes for fatigue and memory problems that are beyond the scope of this discussion.
 Workup for these problems may include evaluation by a neurologist or ENT, and brain imaging studies including mri.
 It is not clear whether your daughter is experiencing hearing loss but they may also perform studies to evaluate her hearing.
 If it is indeed found to be a brain tumor, the most common brain tumor associated with hearing loss and tinnitus is called a vestibular schwannoma, which is a benign slowly growing tumor that should be evaluated by a neurosurgeon.
 Again, it is important that she be evaluated by a PCP or pediatrician to decide upon further treatment options.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.